dbravender/mittmcts/README.md

 # Man In The Table (Information Set) Monte Carlo Tree Search

-This library is an extremely inefficient but hopefully easy-to-understand implementation of Information Set Monte Carlo Tree search written in Python.
+This library is hopefully an easy-to-understand implementation of Information Set Monte Carlo Tree search written in Python.

 The mascot of this project is [the Turk](https://en.wikipedia.org/wiki/The_Turk):